ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LISFLOOD then computes the available water volume in lakes and reservoirs. **The available water volume of a lake is defined equal to the 10% of its total volume storage**. **The available water volume in a reservoir is assumed equal to the minimum between the 1% of its [total storage capacity](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) and the 2% of the volume [stored in the reservoir](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) at the computational time step.**  These conditions are imposed to constantly preserve a 'reasonable' amount of water in reservoirs and lakes.
 The total water volume which can be potentially abstracted from reservoirs and lakes is then:
 <br>*TotalAvailableVolumeLakesReservoirs = AvailableVolumeLakes + AvailableVolumeReservoirs*

-It is here reminded that all the lakes and reservoirs within the same *water region* as the water demand are considered for the computation of the available water volume.
+It is here reminded that all the lakes and reservoirs within the same *water region* are considered for the computation of the available water volume.
+Similarly, the water demand is computed by considering the whole water region.

 The volume which is actually abstracted from lakes and reservoirs within a *water region* is then given by:
 <br>*WaterAbstractedLakesReservoirs = min (TotalAvailableVolumeLakesReservoirs , FractionLakeReservoirWaterUsed * TotalAbstractionFromSurfaceWater)*